How Much Does Trucking Company Insurance Cost in 2026?

 New Authority vs Established Authority: How Authority Age Changes Cost

 In 2026, new trucking authorities (year 1) typically pay higher premiums because underwriters have limited safety and loss data to price the risk, and uncertainty gets priced as extra cost.
+If you’re still in the setup phase, insurance for a new trucking company walks through the full coverage stack, FMCSA filings, and what to expect in year one.

 Why new authorities pay more